Outer-Wilds-New-Horizons/new-horizons/README.md

 In this example the `Star` module has a `size` field and a `tint` field.
 Since the colour is a complex object it needs another set of { and } around it, and then it has its own fields inside it : `r`, `g`, `b`, and `a`.
 Don't forget to put commas after each field.

 Most fields are either true/false, a decimal number, and integer number, or a string (word with quotation marks around it).
-There are also colours and positions.
+There are also the following types of values:

-A colour is defined like this (with integers from 0 to 255):
+#### Colour:
 ```
 {
     "r" : 200,